128technology/docs/docs/intro_downloading_iso.md

 ## Downloading an ISO

-128 Technology ISOs are available from our public servers located at: `https://software.128technology.com/artifactory/list/generic-128t-legacy-isos-remote/` to users with an active account.
+The 128T Software packages are available from our public servers using the username and token provided to you.

+For versions prior to release 5.3, use: `https://software.128technology.com/artifactory/list/generic-128t-legacy-isos-remote/`.

+For version 5.3 and later, use `https://software.128technology.com/artifactory/list/generic-128t-isos-release-local/`.

 You will be prompted for your username and token to access the web page listing the software versions, and will be able to download directly from the page.
 If your client certificate or token is currently installed on your 128 Technology routers and conductors, you can download software updates from our yum servers or the web page.